Understanding your bill

 - your payment at check-in didn’t cover the full cost of the services you were scheduled to receive, and/or

-- during your visit, you received additional services that weren’t scheduled
+- you received additional services during your visit that weren’t scheduled

 Your doctor and care team may not know all the services you’ll need until they see you.
 When you come in for a scheduled visit, your doctor may request additional services like lab tests or X-rays.
 Charges for these unscheduled services will appear on your bill.
+If you don't see them on your next bill, they'll appear on a future bill.

-- Physician bill — This will show your charges for services usually received at a medical office, including doctor’s office visits, lab tests, and X-rays.
+- Professional bill — This will show your charges for services usually received at a medical office, including doctor’s office visits, lab tests, and X-rays.
 It may also include physician-related services provided in a hospital — for example, when a radiologist reviews X-rays taken in a hospital.

 - Hospital bill — If you’re admitted to the hospital, this bill will show your charges for most services you receive there, including surgery and anesthesia.